top of page

 1. Banff National Park, Alberta

-Tucked in the heart of the Canadian Rockies, Banff looks like something out of a fantasy novel.
-With turquoise lakes like Lake Louise and Moraine Lake, snow-capped peaks, and cosy mountain lodges, it’s a dream for hikers, photographers, and snow lovers alike.
+Tucked in the heart of the Canadian Rockies, Banff resembles a scene from a fantasy novel.
+The turquoise lakes, including Lake Louise and Moraine Lake, are stunning.
+Snow-capped peaks tower above, while cosy mountain lodges offer a warm retreat.
+This location is a dream for hikers and photographers.
+It also attracts snow lovers during winter.

 Tofino, British Columbia